-These quick sourdough discard waffles are crunchy and golden on the outside and soft and fluffy on the inside.
+These Quick and Crispy Sourdough Waffles are crunchy and golden on the outside and soft and fluffy on the inside.

 If you are maintaining a sourdough starter you will likely have lots of sourdough discard.
 I feed my starter first thing in the morning and love making these crispy sourdough waffles with the discard.

-Here are some more great sourdough recipes for breakfast: Ham and Cheese Sourdough Scones, Oatmeal Sourdough Pancakes, Sourdough Chocolate Banana Bread, and Sourdough Dutch Baby.
+Here are some more great sourdough recipes for breakfast: Sourdough Discard Banana Bread, Ham and Cheese Sourdough Scones, Sourdough Oatmeal Pancakes, Sourdough Chocolate Banana Bread, Sourdough Apple Cinnamon Muffins, Sourdough Blueberry Scones, Sourdough Pumpkin Bread, and Sourdough Dutch Baby.

 Jump to: